danielbeach/fine-tune-openLLaMA/README.md

 - Lots of scripts to deploy your `code` and `data` to cloud storage (ex `s3`) will make your life easier when deploying to remote `GPU` machines.

 #### This codebase can be read in conjunction with a  blog post to make this more clear.
+You can follow along here https://dataengineeringcentral.substack.com/p/llms-part-2-fine-tuning-openllama

-Coming soon to `https://dataengineeringcentral.substack.com/` search `LLM` to see Part 1 that gives a high level overview of LLMs (local inference on a laptop). https://dataengineeringcentral.substack.com/p/demystifying-the-large-language-models
+If you are not down with LLMs ... see Part 1 that gives a high level overview of LLMs (local inference on a laptop). https://dataengineeringcentral.substack.com/p/demystifying-the-large-language-models